opensanctions/opensanctions/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 If you plan to add a dataset/crawler, please pitch the addition as an issue first.
 Adding a data source to OpenSanctions requires us to engage with this data in perpetuity.
 We want to prioritise data quality over quantity.
-Don't be offended if we decide to reject your _guerilla contribution_.

 ## Inclusion criteria